tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 | **gt** | greater than |
 | **gte** | greater than or equal |

-All comparison expressions take left and right arguments of primitive types and return a boolean value representing the result of the comparison.
+All comparison expressions take left and right arguments of primitive types and return a **Boolean** value representing the result of the comparison.

 All types implicitly cast only to themselves and explicit casts are not supported, therefore types of left and right arguments should match.